MorrisMA/MAM65C02-Processor-Core/README.md

 This project is a project to demonstrate a microprogrammed implementation of the WDC65C02 microprocessor.
 It is provided as a core.
-Several external components are required to form a functioning processor: (1) memory, (2) interrupt control- ler, and (3) I/O interface buffers.
+Several external components are required to form a functioning processor: (1) memory, (2) interrupt controller, and (3) I/O interface buffers.
 The Verilog testbench provided demonstrates a simple configuration for a functioning processor implemented with the M65C02
 core: M65C02_Core.
-The core provides all the logic to execute the original op- codes of the W65C02 processor, and not the extended instructions of the current W65C02S synthesizable core.
+The core provides all the logic to execute the original op-codes of the W65C02 processor, and not the extended instructions of the current W65C02S synthesizable core.

-The core handles an interrupt signal, which external logic asserts after it pro- cesses any interrupts that it provides.
+The core handles an interrupt signal, which external logic asserts after it processes any interrupts that it provides.
 That is, the core accepts and performs the interrupt trap processing, but the external logic must implement the type of interrupt (maskable or non-maskable), and provide the vector to the core.
 This implementation is different than the original processor's in that an indirect jump through a predetermined address is not performed by the core.
-The implemen- tation envisioned is that the external interrupt controller records the vectors for reset (RST), the non-maskable interrupt (NMI), or the maskable interrupt (IRQ) and provides the appropriated vector when requested by the core.
+The implementation envisioned is that the external interrupt controller records the vectors for reset (RST), the non-maskable interrupt (NMI), or the maskable interrupt (IRQ) and provides the apropriate vector when requested by the core.

 The core assumes that the external memory is implemented as an asynchronous memory device, and as a result, the core expects that the memory will accept an